xjtuiair-cag/Matterhorn/docs/en_us/util/1_plotter.md

 ### Parameters

-`data (np.ndarray | torch.Tensor)`: Data to be printed (can be a 3D, 4D, or 5D event tensor, or a 3 or 4 column event sequence).
+`data (np.ndarray | torch.Tensor)`: Data to be printed (can be a 3D, 4D, or 5D spike train, or a 3 or 4 column event sequence).

 `shape (Iterable)`: If the data to be printed is an event sequence, specify its size.
 For example, if the shape of the event sequence is `[N, 4]`, then specify the sizes of the 4 columns respectively.